 Length of the Warranty

-Of course, you can’t overlook this aspect when purchasing any type of product, including Japanese knives.
+Of course, you cannot overlook this aspect when purchasing any type of product, including Asian knives.
 The longer the warranty for the knife that interests you is the better as it shows that not only the manufacturer trusts the quality that the product boasts but because it shows that you won’t have trouble replacing it in case it breaks or anything happens to it either.
-As expected, the best knives out there are covered by a lifetime warranty, and we recommend that you invest in such a knife to enjoy an impressive durability and dependability.
+As expected, the best knives out there are covered by a lifetime warranty, and we recommend that you invest in the knife to enjoy an impressive durability and dependability.